mountainvictor/mountainvictor.github.io/_posts/2021-04-15-integrating-observations-measurements.markdown

 {% include image.html url="/assets/images/Fig3_20210414_PFSS_B2_Earth_SO_superposition.png" description="April 14, 2021 magnetic map and connectivity prediction for E8.
 This gives the possibility to study evolution of the  solar wind properties from the same solar sources as PSP will observe a few weeks later." %}

 {% include image.html url="/assets/images/20210417_PFSS_B2_PSP_SO_E8_2.png" description="April 17, 2021 18:00 UT magnetic map and connectivity predictions for E8: PSP connections shown for April 17, 28 and 29; Solar Orbiter connections shown for April 17." %}

+{% include image.html url="/assets/images/20210417_ADO_AIA193.png" description="SDO AIA image corresponding to the above Apr 17 map" %}

+## Notations in figures
+  - Source maps and mission magnetic connectivity: PFSS magnetic pressure contour maps and solar wind magnetic foot-points along the PSP, Solar Orbiter and Earth trajectories for the time shown under the symbols or at the top of figures.
+  - The projection of a mission location - PSP (blue diamond), Solar Orbiter (orange square), Earth (green circle) on the source surface (blue, orange, green crosses) and down to the solar wind source region (blue, orange, green circles) calculated for the height R = 1.2Rs and measured (or predicted)  in situ solar wind speed ± 80 km s<sup>−1</sup> .
+  - Open magnetic ﬁeld regions shown in blue (negative) and yellow-green (positive), the neutral line is in black bold.

 ## About our modeling
 We use the PFSS model developed by [Schrijver & De Rosa (2003)](https://ui.adsabs.harvard.edu/abs/2003SoPh..212..165S).